bioidiap/bob.blitz/README.rst

 You can generate the documentation for this package, after installation, using Sphinx::

-  $ ./bin/sphinx-build -b html doc sphinx
+  $ sphinx-build -b html doc sphinx

 This shall place in the directory ``sphinx``, the current version for the documentation of the package.